Cohoes Commons

-Cohoes Commons was a small, urban enclosed shopping mall in Cohoes, New York, mostly focusing on upscale fashion factory outlets.
+Cohoes Commons was a small, urban enclosed shopping mall in Cohoes, New York, mostly focusing on upscale fashion outlet stores.
 The building is primarily an office complex at this time.
 It is located on Mohawk Street.

 Development

 Plans for development of the mall were announced in Summer, 1986.
 A mall would be built as an addition to the existing Cohoes Specialty Stores, which would serve as the anchor.
 The plan was to build 56000 sqft of additional retail space in a two-story building.
 The intent was to feature stores not found in the larger, suburban malls in the New York Capital Region.
 Ground breaking was scheduled for October 1, 1986.
 The cost of the mall was $4 million.
 Construction was done by Zandri Construction Co. of Cohoes.
 It was claimed that people came to Cohoes Specialty Stores and wanted to see other shops in close proximity.

 Opening

 The mall was scheduled to open on August 1, 1987.
 Total retail space was 75000 sqft in addition to its anchor.